St Michael’s Line – Earth Energies or Coincidence?

 5. Sanctuary of Monte Sant’Angelo sul Gargano, Italy.

-More than 1,000 kilometers straight and one reaches the also italian region of Apulia, more precisely to Mount Gargano.
-There a cave with very difficult access became the home to the sanctuary of St Michael Archangel.
-The distant year of 490 marks the first appearance of the Archangel Michael to st Lawrence of Majorca.
+More than 1,000 kilometers away, one reaches the Italian region of Apulia, more precisely, Mount Gargano.
+There, a cave with very difficult access became the home of the Sanctuary of St. Michael the Archangel.
+The year 490 marks the first appearance of the Archangel Michael to St. Lawrence of Majorca.

 interior of San Michele Monte Sant Angelo